steveandroulakis/shell-novice/05-exploreTools.md

    - I need to map my reads
    - I need tools for that
    - BWA will do that for me 2.
 How to map reads using BWA..?
-   - the best way to know is google
-_Even though majority of tools follow this convention where you can run the tool by itself and it will give you help menu with usage at the very top.
-This is mandatory rather a good practice._
+   - Google no doubt has it.
+_Many tools give you a bit of help text if you run them without any arguments.
+However this is good practice and not mandatory._
-    - read the menu (manual)
+    - Read the manual or scientific literature.

 3. Dissect the usage line e.g `bwa mem [options] <idxbase> <in1.fq> [in2.fq]`
-   - we understand the `bwa mem` part
+   - We understand the `bwa mem` part
-   - almost always ignore the optional options to start with, because they are optional !
+   - bwa has a series of options, but lets ignore them for now.
-   - identify bits that you don't know and get to know them e.g what is this <idxbase> ..?
+   - identify bits that you don't know. eg. what's <idxbase> ..?
-_All mapping tools that I know of, require an index file.
-That is an index of your reference sequence in FASTA format_
+_Mapping tools require an index file. ie. An index of your reference genome.
+Most often in FASTA format_
-   - run `bwa index` to get usage on that
+   - run `bwa index` to learn what it does and how to use it.

-4. Have we got all the files we need..?
+4. Make sure you have all your data ready.
    - source (download or get it otherwise) all the files that you need for the tool to run

-### Just get Nike and Just do it !
-BWA

-Almost always you want to run the tool by itself first.
-If that fails try with `-h` and/or `--help`.
+### BWA: 'Just do it!'

 ~~~ {.bash}
 /projects/first-bacterial-work$ bwa